fredgibbs/fredgibbs.github.io/courses/food-system-literacy/schedule.md

 * _Revolution at the Table_, 121-136 (Best for Babies, 1880-1930); rise of science over nature
 * Amy Bentley, "Inventing Baby Food: Gerber and the Discourse of Infancy in the United States," 92-109.

-[FOR NEXT TIME]: Find food ads from around 1900; What kinds of products are they promoting?
+[FOR NEXT TIME]: Find food ads from around 1900 (1880-1920 at the extremes); What kinds of products are they promoting?
 What kinds of techniques do they use?
 What are they appealing to?
 How are they using science to sell food?
 Who are they marketing to?

 ### Sep 12